How to send large international money transfers

 Whether you just bought property in Bali or invested in a business in Shanghai, if you’re looking to transfer a large sum of money overseas, we’ve got some great tips here to help you get the most bang for your buck.

 In this guide, we’ll explain the best options to make a large money transfer, the key features you should keep an eye on and the fees that could sting at the last moment if you ignore the small print.

 Your bank is one of the most convenient options for sending money overseas.
 You’ve already got an account with them, you trust their services, and an international money transfer should be easy as pie.
 But is it that simple?
 Let’s dig a little deeper.

-Probably the biggest negative of transferring with a foreign exchange agency is they are unfamiliar.
-So if you do decide to transfer through one of these FX specialists, don't leave anything to chance - check if the provider is regulated by ASIC to get a credible stamp of security.
+- Probably the biggest negative of transferring with a foreign exchange agency is they are unfamiliar.
 The good news is, all providers listed on Mozo are licensed by the government so you needn’t worry about getting stuck in a money scam.

 Features that matter

 Now that you’re aware of your top options for making a large overseas money transfer, here are some of the key considerations you should keep in mind while picking an IMT provider.

 Exchange rate.
 This is possibly the most important deciding factor when it comes to sending money overseas, especially when you’re making a large transfer.
 Remember that even a tiny difference in rates can have a huge impact on your final value.

 Forex fee.
 While some providers have a standard fee no matter how much money you’re transferring, others charge a percentage of the total amount.
 Bonus tip: Many foreign exchange specialists offer to waive charges if you transfer a large amount.